kobiv-blip/vra8-netbox-ipam-provider/README.md

 - For cloud assembly builds to work, vRA requires that you have a lookup domain condfigured in the IP Range.
     - This can done via a custom field in NetBox and editing the `network_range` dictionary in `/src/main/python/get_ip_ranges/source.py`
     - An easier solution for now is add a non-required field to the `/src/main/resources/endpoint-schema.json` file and editing the `get_ip_ranges` module.
-    - Doc coming soon on this.

 ## License

 [Apache License, 2.0](https://www.apache.org/licenses/LICENSE-2.0)

-## To Do

-- Docs
-- Implement
-- Reduce Integration Validation requirements
-- Dynamic tagging/site inputs